 Q-n about the Congressmen’s letters

 Charge d’affairs, Elizabeth Rood: With respect to the letters written by various Congressmen, I have to say that they are members of the legislative branch of the American government, so I need to refer you to the Congressmen’s offices for the specific content of the letters.
-What I would say is that this is an important year for Georgia, an important year to move the democracy forward.
-There are important opportunities; the political dialogue through which the ruling party and opposition representatives are talking about the electoral system, opportunities to reform the electoral system so that elections will be more free and fair in the future, and that the results will be more pluralism and greater proportionality in the Georgian Parliament.
+What I would say is that this is an important year for Georgia, an important year to move democracy forward.
+There are important opportunities; the political dialogue through which the ruling party and opposition representatives are talking about the electoral system, opportunities to reform the electoral system so that elections will be more free and fair in the future, and the results will be more pluralism and greater proportionality in the Georgian Parliament.